pawanku2/Spring3HibernateApp/ansible-role-os-openstackclient/README.md

 OpenStack Client
 ================

-This role can be used to install the python package ``python-openstackclient``.
+This role can be used to install the python package ``python-openstackclient latest``.

 Requirements
 ------------